epam/Wilma/wilma-extras/bulkhead/README.md

 Build
 -----
-This plugin buildt together with Wilma.
+This plugin built together with Wilma.
 After a successful run you will find the wilma plug-in in folder: wilma-extras/bulkhead/build/libs as a jar file.

 Important Settings